 Figure 6: Clinical Implementation of pharmacogenetics.

 At the top of the PharmGKB Pyramid, supported by the layers below, is the Clinical Implementation of pharmacogenetics.
 This includes information on our website that is relevant to the clinic, such as FDA drug labels with highlighted pharmacogenetic information (Drug labels with PGx information).
 The DL icon on our website indicates that a drug label is available for a drug or gene (DL).
-Also available is genetic test information relevant to genetic variants associated with drug responses (Genetic tests for PGx).
 The PharmGKB is host to several consortia groups who are carrying out pharmacogenetics research to answer important questions, or who are bringing pharmacogenetics into the clinic.
 The Clinical Pharmacogenetics Implementation Consortium (CPIC) writes drug dosing guidelines based on an individual's genotype.
 These drug dosing guidelines can be found within our database, along with those published by others (i.e., Dutch Pharmacogenetics Working Group (DPWG)): PGx drug dosing guidelines.
 The DG icon on our website indicates that a PGx-based dosing guideline is available for a gene or drug (DG).